 Dr. Patrick Chura

 Patrick Chura teaches courses in nineteenth and twentieth century American literature and culture studies.
-He is the author of two books and has published articles on a variety of literary-historical topics.
-His second book, Thoreau the Land Surveyor, won the College English Association of Ohio’s Dasher Award for outstanding literary scholarship.
-His new edition of Ernest Poole’s The Harbor was recently published in the Penguin Classics series.
+He is the author of three books and has published articles on a variety of literary-historical topics.
+His 2010 study, Thoreau the Land Surveyor, won the College English Association of Ohio’s Dasher Award for outstanding literary scholarship.
+His latest book, Michael Gold: The People’s Writer, was published in 2020 by SUNY Press.

 Ph.D., St. Louis University